dciancu/unifi-protect-unvr-docker-arm64/README.md

 **Make sure to update your network settings and your firewall rules to reflect the new interface name.**
 To apply the settings, run `sudo update-initramfs -u` and reboot your host machine.

+I have also discovered that **direct remote access via the app** (without remote access enabled via Ubnt cloud, or being signed to UI account in the app) requires Protect to have access to `https://static.ui.com` in order to download MAC fingerprints, else you will run into a connection failed issue and will have to hit try again button a few times before you can connect directly and also your console may be displayed offline in the app.
+So for direct remote access to work correctly in the app, make sure Protect can access `https://static.ui.com`.

 ## RTSP

 RTSP streams from Protect are available under camera settings > Advanced.